The-Mind-Palace/The-Mind-Palace.github.io/_posts/2023-10-25-google-comm-paper-ASPLOS23-spring.md

 ---
 layout: post
-title: Summary: Overlap Communication with Dependent Computation via Decomposition in Large Deep Learning Models
+title: **A Summary** Overlap Communication with Dependent Computation via Decomposition in Large Deep Learning Models
-categories: [compute-communication-optimisation, inference, distributed-inference]
+categories: [compute-communication-optimisation, inference, distributed-inference, paper-summaries]
 ---

-## One line summary

-Overlap dependent communications and computations by starting compute on the half of compute inpute that has already been communicated
+***Basic Idea***  Overlap dependent communications and computations by starting compute on the half of compute inpute that has already been communicated

 ## Motivation